 First, start tracking the value of individual stocks and crypto coins using Kubera’s tickers.

 Then, take advantage of our partnership with leading asset experts like EstiBot, Zillow, and more to see the real-time worth of your real estate investments, vehicles, and even domain names.

 And for those final few, harder-to-track assets like physical collectibles — there are always Kubera’s spreadsheet-like fields where you can enter asset information and value in order to track them right alongside everything else in your diverse portfolio.

-With all your assets and accounts added to Kubera, you can enjoy an overall view of your portfolio complete with modern charts that give you deeper insight into your portfolio’s performance as well as the health of your net worth.
+With all your assets and accounts added to Kubera, you can enjoy a recap view of your portfolio that gives you deeper insight into your portfolio’s performance as well as the health of your net worth.

 For an animated walkthrough of the above, check out our How Kubera Works page.